-Since a Midi Control Change value can range from 0 to 127, there is a need to define 128 mappings for how to translate Midi values to displayed values.
+Since a Midi value can range from 0 to 127, there is a need to define 128 mappings to define how each midi value should be sent, received and displayed.
 The available screen space when configuring a Stream Deck action is very limited so it would be awkward to edit all that information in the restricted space.
 To make things more manageable the only configuration required in the Stream Deck action is to reference a file that contains all the mappings.
 The file can be edited using the editor of your choice and once created, the same file can be used in multiple actions.
-The file also enables each and every Midi value to have a unique icon on the button; without the file only two state icons can be defined.

 The file should be an xml file with the following format: